momo-catcat/MARFORCE-flowtube/README.md

 ## 2. Installation<a name="installtion"></a>
 1. Download the MARFORCE repository from https://github.com/momo-catcat/PANDA520-flowtube.
 2. Create a environment containing Python and relevant libraries ().
-Anaconda is recommanded to manage and install different libraries.
+Anaconda is recommended to manage and install different libraries.

 ## 3. Running<a name="running"></a>
 1. After downloading the model package, go to *PANDA520-flowtube/PANDA520_flowtube/*